mirage335/aftermarket_8kX_hinge/README.md

 Consider providing end-users an entire copy of this repository with all submodules, in addition to PDF documents.
 Physical USB flash devices may be suitable for the repository, printed hardcopy may be suitable for the PDF documents.

+All manufactured copies of this design should include at least a link to the source repository, regardless of legal requirements to do so.

 # Design